 3. Take flu antiviral drugs if prescribed

-• If you do have flu symptoms, call your healthcare professional as soon as possible and take a flu antiviral if prescribed to help make your illness milder, shorten the time you are sick, and prevent serious flu-related complications
+- If you do have flu symptoms and are at increased risk for complications, are very sick, or are worried about your illness, call a trusted healthcare professional as soon as possible.
+Take a flu antiviral if prescribed to help make your illness milder, shorten the time you are sick, and prevent serious flu-related complications.

 Source: Centers for Disease Control and Prevention